-We value employee diversity and equal opportunity.
+We value employee diversity and equal opportunity as a key case.
 Our HR policy on Equal Opportunity and Non-Discrimination recently enhanced its scope, so that there would be no discrimination based on race, religion, age, nationality, social origin, disability, sexual orientation, gender identity, political affiliation or opinion.